bitshares/docs.bitshares.org/_sources/testnet/3-init-blockchain.txt

 Initializing the genesis block
 ##############################

-We initialize teh blockchain an generate our first blocks.
+We initialize the blockchain an generate our first blocks.

 The ``--enable-stale-production`` flag tells the ``witness_node`` to produce on a chain with zero blocks or very old blocks.
 We specify the